 Review in detail the Progress Report on the Initial Climate Action Plan, which is the foundation for the update.

+Review key scientific and other inputs, such as relevant updates from the recent National Climate Assessment and anticipated scientific products being supported by Climate Action Office

-Determine where additional action is needed.
-Adapt existing actions as needed.
+Determine where additional action is needed based on preliminary priorities from Council and understanding of what is covered in first Plan

 Invest time in prioritizing strategies/actions, with the goal of 1) keeping all relevant strategies/actions 2) signaling a handful of highest priority strategies/actions that require immediate attention by lawmakers and/or state government and 3) suggesting one or two strategies that could be included in a “Top-10” list of strategies in the updated Climate Action Plan.